spurll/expense/readme.md

 the change.
 Only one line can be editable at a time, so I guess that'll have to remove the "add" line as well.)

-Typical spends (like bus/Tims/etc.) are just recurring things without due dates (top of list)

-Instructions to add future/recurring expenses (Drop-down)

 Use an HTML date-picker

-Must also support other currencies
-Mark values with asterisk when approximate (different currency) Easy to lock in the CAD value when it comes through

 Pass the forms for current and future into the main view Same form used for add/edit (there's a hidden field indicating ID)